 In that time, the toxicity experts say that mattresses tend to accumulate a pretty grotesque amount of dead skin cells.

-Dust mites are super common, and an estimated 20 million people (and growing) in the U.S. are allergic to the creepy crawlies and their feces.
-Sneezing, itchy skin, and congestion are all signs of a dust mite allergy.
-Mites can also aggravate respiratory symptoms in those who have asthma and disrupt sleep quality in anyone else.
+Dust mites are super common, and an estimated 20 million people (and growing) in the U.S.2 are allergic to the creepy crawlies and their feces.
+Sneezing, itchy skin, and congestion are all signs of a dust mite allergy3.
+Mites can also aggravate respiratory symptoms in those who have asthma and disrupt sleep quality4 in anyone else.
 If you experience any of these symptoms upon waking and have had your mattress for a while, it's likely time to swap it out.

 Even if the dead skin and mites don't cause you to wake up with the sniffles, the fact that they exist is enough reason to reassess your bed situation.
 (Blazovsky says that most mattresses actually weigh significantly more when we get rid of them because of this buildup—ick.)

 If your current mattress is sagging in places, uncomfortable to sleep on, or holding onto lingering odors, it may also be time to invest in a new one.